build-on-aws/content/posts/scaling-your-application-data-patterns/index.md

 Once the events are published, multiple services can subsequently consume the events in parallel.
 They can then replay events from an event store to compute the latest state of the application for their own data stores.
 Importantly, each service can be built, deployed and scaled independently.

-## Monolith to microservices on AWS
+### Driving innovation and business outcomes

 Many AWS customers have successfully used these patterns to grow and drive innovation.
-Most startups start with a monolith, which suits their needs at the early-stage.

-To scale, engineering teams transition to an event-driven microservices architecture on AWS.
+That being said, most startups start with a monolith, which suits their needs at the early-stage due to ease of getting started.
+However, if you start having multiple teams building and deploying to the same application, velocity can slow down and the risks of incidents may increase due to coupling.
+As such, engineering teams often transition to an event-driven microservices architecture as they scale.
 One customer example is the Immutable engineering team who authored a [technical blog post](https://engineering.immutable.com/sneak-peek-at-immutables-event-liberation-pipeline-part-1-c646dd6f8b98) outlining their implementation and successful experience with Amazon EventBridge.

 ## Conclusion